takesofficial/cissp/domain2.md

 | **Sensitivity** | Impact if disclosed |
 | **Criticality** | Impact if unavailable |
 | **Legal / Regulatory Requirements** | Compliance obligations |

-Classification is driven by impact - not convenience.

----

 ---